 There are two major book projects, and both include follow-up projects:

 – This dual biography follows the life and times of Errol Flynn and Olivia de

 Havilland as they arrive in Hollywood during the 1930s, become a magical screen couple, see film careers soar, experience events that affect and drive them, realize the end of their teaming, and the aftermath of a love that could never be.

 - The follow-up book will be a nonfiction book on Errol Flynn.
 A fair amount of research is in-house, but there is still a lot more that must be completed.
 In 2020 I will again return to archival research. … Actually, I already have returned to tracking down down documents and obtaining them.

 - Navajo Blood

-- Several other novels that are in various stages of progress
+— Several novels that are in various stages of progress, including:

-- Wynkoop-Cheyenne documentary (Tom Eubanks and I couldn’t get this project produced a few years back, and we haven’t tried since)
+— Wynkoop-Cheyenne documentary (Director Tom Eubanks and I couldn’t get this project produced a few years back, and we haven’t tried since).

-Just for the record, in 2015 all talks and article were placed on hold until I completed all my work on Sand Creek and the Tragic End of a Lifeway.
-I completed all my work on the book in December 2019 (the book will be published in March 2020).
+Just for the record, in 2015 all talks and articles were placed on hold until I completed my work on Sand Creek and the Tragic End of a Lifeway, which I did at the very end of December 2019 (the book will be published in March 2020).
 As of 2020 talks and articles are back in my life.

 Everyone listed above are all interconnected with one word—humanity.
 They are all interconnected within my brain, and at any given moment any person from the above book topics can grab my attention.
 Not one of them is simply defined, but this isn’t surprising for no human being (living or dead) can be simply defined.